-The automobile insurance business, which reflects the primary business of the Corporation, is seasonal in nature.
-While net premiums earned are generally stable from quarter to quarter, underwriting income is typically highest in the first and second quarter of each year and lowest in the fourth quarter of each year.
+The automobile insurance business, which reflects the primary business of the Basic Insurance line of business, is seasonal in nature.
+While net premiums earned are generally stable from quarter to quarter, underwriting income is typically highest in the first and second quarter of each fiscal year and lowest in the fourth quarter of each fiscal year.
 This is driven mainly by weather conditions which may vary significantly between quarters.